 Ok…on to the good stuff.
 Five years ago when we bought our home I was especially excited about the double front doors and the large front porch.
+We had looked at front door canopies for residential premises but had to put it on hold as we did other renovations, so I started small with finding some lovely wreaths instead.
 We never had double doors before and for some reason they were very appealing to me.
 Well…eventually I realized that two doors meant two wreaths and last time I checked wreaths were expensive.
 My first trip to find wreaths for the new house almost brought me to tears.
 No way was I gonna pay top dollar for a wreath and then have to multiple that by two.
 With this in mind, I have to get creative.

 Here is a picture of our front porch from last fall.